hps/heartland-woocommerce-plugin/readme.txt

 * Enables credit card saving for a friction-reduced checkout

 == Installation ==
-After you have installed and configured the main WooCommerce plugin use the following steps to install the Heartland Payment Systems Gateway addon:
+After you have installed and configured the main eCommerce plugin use the following steps to install the Heartland Payment Systems Gateway addon:
-1. In your WordPress admin, go to Plugins > Add New and search for "WooCommerce SecureSubmit"
+1. In your WordPress admin, go to Plugins > Add New and search for "Heartland SecureSubmit"
 2. Click Install, once installed click Activate
-3. Configure and Enable the gateway in WooCommerce by adding your public and secret Api Keys
+3. Configure and Enable the gateway by adding your public and secret Api Keys

-Note: Recent changes to WooCommerce's default configuration options have added a step or two to the initial setup process.
-Please see the following instructions for help reverting WooCommerce to shortcodes: https://woo.com/document/cart-checkout-blocks-status/#section-6
+Note: Recent changes to default configuration options have added a step or two to the initial setup process.
+Please see the following instructions for help reverting to shortcodes: https://woo.com/document/cart-checkout-blocks-status/#section-6

 == How do I get started? ==
 Get your Certification (Dev/Sandbox) Api Keys by creating an account on https://developer.heartlandpaymentsystems.com/SecureSubmit/